MoigeMatino/Electronic-Contract-Signing-With-DropboxSign/README.md

-# eSignify API - Easy Terms Signing with Dropbox Sign
+# eSignify API - Easy Contract Signing with Dropbox Sign

 This repository provides an API for integrating document signing with [Dropbox Sign](https://sign.dropbox.com/) (formerly known as HelloSign) into your applications.
 It allows users to easily sign documents containing terms and conditions.